Explore the Agenda

 • Examining processes, cross-functional review structures and escalation pathways used by industry to adjudicate regulatory grey zones and establish consistent, inspection-ready quality decision

-Head of Quality Control Department, European Directorate for the Quality of Medicines & HealthCare
+Head of Quality Control Department of Hellenic Pasteur Institute, Member of the Group of Experts for Human Vaccines and Sera of the European Pharmacopoeia, European Directorate for the Quality of Medicines & HealthCare

 • Adapting test methods, acceptance criteria and reference standards to meet European Pharmacopoeia expectations without overburdening development resources